CiscoCloud/distributive/README.md

 ```
 $ distributive --help
 Usage of ./distributive:
-  -f="": Use the health check JSON located at this path
+  -f="": Use the health check located at this path
+  -u="": Use the health check located at this URL
-  -v=1: Output verbosity level (valid values are [0-3])
+  -v=1: Output verbosity level (valid values are [0-2])
-     0: (Default) Display only errors, with no other output.
+     0: Display only errors, with no other output.
      1: Display errors and some information.
      2: Display everything that's happening.
 ```